zchee/kubernetes-docs/docs/admin/kubeadm_reset.md

   -f, --force                             Reset the node without prompting for confirmation.
   -h, --help                              help for reset
       --ignore-preflight-errors strings   A list of checks whose errors will be shown as warnings.
 Example: 'IsPrivilegedUser,Swap'.
 Value 'all' ignores errors from all checks.
+      --kubeconfig string                 The kubeconfig file to use when talking to the cluster.
+If the flag is not set, a set of standard locations are searched for an existing KubeConfig file. (default "/etc/kubernetes/admin.conf")
 ```

 ### Options inherited from parent commands